AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 While referencing fonts in the API request, please ensure that the correct Postscript name for that font is used.
 Referencing to that font with any other name will result in the API treating this as a missing font.

-The Photoshop APIs supports using the following category of fonts:
+The Photoshop API supports using the following category of fonts:
 - You can find a list of currently supported fonts [here](../features/index.md#photoshop-cc)
 - Custom/Other Fonts: These are the fonts that are either owned by you or the ones that only you are authorized to use.
   To use a custom font you must include an href to the font in your request.
 Look at the `options.fonts` section of the API docs for more information.